cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 Name: count, dtype: int64
 ```

-We drop the non-closed loans, getting a binary feature.
-The method `.isin()` retains the rows for which the value of `loan_status` is one of the item of the list specified.
+We retain the fully paid and the charged off loans, getting a binary feature.
+This is done with the method `.isin()`, which selects the rows for which the value of `loan_status` is one of the items of the list specified.

 ```
 In [18]: df_closed = df_closed[df_closed['loan_status'].isin(['Fully Paid', 'Charged Off'])]
 ```

-For clarity, we add a dummy feature for the loan being charged off.
+For clarity, we add a **dummy feature** for the loan being charged off.

 ```
 In [19]: df_closed['charged_off'] = (df_closed['loan_status'] == 'Charged Off').astype(int)
 ```

-Now the obtain the monthly proportion of charged-off loans by using `.groupby()` as we have done in questions Q1 and Q2, displaying it in a line chart (Figure 4).
+Now, we obtain the monthly proportion of charged-off loans by using `.groupby()` as we have done in questions Q1 and Q2, displaying it in a line chart (Figure 4).
 The charged_off rate seems to have been controlled at about 15% for the last years.

 ```
 In [20]: df_closed[['issued', 'charged_off']].groupby('issued').mean().plot(figsize=(8,5),
     ...:        title='Figure 4.
 Charged off rate', xlabel='', color='black', linewidth=1, legend=False);
 ```

 ![](https://github.com/cinnData/DataSci/blob/main/Figures/fig_01e_4.png)